 This diversity of educational approaches and values is shared and celebrated by home educating families via conferences, newsletters, camps, magazines and support groups.

 To help them plan quality educational programs families maintain student portfolios that record their children's educational and developmental progress.
-Home educated graduates are able to access tertiary education and choose a variety of pathways to satisfying employment which suit their individual needs and personalities.
+Graduates are able to access tertiary education and choose a variety of pathways to satisfying employment which suit their individual needs and personalities.
 Students can enter university by direct application or through entrance exams; others complete high school certificates or vocational courses through school attendance or distance education; some complete TAFE courses; and some start their own businesses or remain vital members of their families' businesses.
 Home education is a proven pathway to successful, full and satisfying adult lives.

 Home education is not new or radical.
 It is the oldest form of education practiced by humanity.
 Families educate their children at home for all kinds of reasons.
 The pluralistic nature of home educating families reflects the diverse nature of Australian society.

 Families choose from an abundance of readily available educational materials and approaches, selecting only those elements which suit their individual children's educational profiles and family values.
 Homeschooling doesn't have to be fancy or expensive - often cost, beyond a collection of inexpensive text books, is determined by the educational interests and passions within the family.
 Basic educational supplies can be found in almost any home and with a few well chosen curriculum aids, texts and materials a comprehensive learning program can be cheaply put together.

-For more information about the nature of homeschooling and unschooling, or how to begin, click on our Article Index, or download Beverley's Quick Guide to Getting Started, a section in her The Educating Parent Resource Directory.
+For more information about the nature of homeschooling and unschooling, or how to begin, click on our Article Index, or download Beverley's Quick Guide to Getting Started in the Resource Directory.
 You may also like to read a couple of frequently asked question responses Beverley wrote in reply to some emailed questions:

 Was this article helpful?
 Was it worth $1.00 to you?
 Your gift of $1 or more helps to keep this site operating offering encouragement and reassurance to families wanting better outcomes for their children.